Do I need home insurance before I close on a home sale?

 While homeowners insurance isn’t required by law, it is a prerequisite for most lenders before first-time homebuyers can close on a loan.
 Ideally, you want to have homeowners insurance in force at least three days prior to your closing, which is typically when the mortgage company will ask to see your proof of insurance coverage.
 Keeping this in mind, you should begin the home insurance comparison process at least a few weeks before your closing date.
 That way, you can keep on top of the expenses you will have in the first year of homeownership, including homeowners insurance costs, closing costs, and your monthly mortgage payment.

 Need to find an affordable home insurance policy before closing on your home?
-Use Insurify’s tools to compare quotes from top home insurers in only minutes.
+Use Insurify – the best home insurance comparison too – to compare quotes from top companies in only minutes.
 It’s so easy!